-The Fund's Returns from Futures Trading Will Be Affected by Market Conditions When Replacing Expiring Futures Contracts with New Futures Contracts on Index Commodities.
+The Fund's Returns from Futures Trading Will Be Affected by Market Conditions When Replacing Expiring Futures Contracts With New Futures Contracts on the Index Commodity.

-The Fund's returns from futures trading are called excess return, which is the combined return based on the spot prices of Index Commodities and the roll yield from trading Index Contracts.
-Market conditions at the time the Fund replaces expiring Index Contracts with new Index Contracts - i.e., when Index Contracts are "rolled" - will affect the Fund's roll yield.
+The Fund's returns from futures trading are called excess return, which is the combined return based on the spot prices of the Index Commodity and the roll yield from trading Index Contracts.
+Market conditions at the time the Fund replaces expiring Index Contracts with new Index Contracts -i.e., when Index Contracts are "rolled" - will affect the Fund's roll yield.
 Those market conditions are referred to as backwardation and contango, which will generally affect the Fund's roll yield as set forth below: